-Research Contribution (field, context, research questions addressed, innovation, new knowledge)
+Research Background (field, context, research questions addressed) This song used strict adherence with the formal properties of Christmas carols to explore that genre's capacity to carry themes that challenge traditional understandings and theologies around 'the Christmas message.'

-This song used strict adherence with the formal properties of Christmas carols to explore that genre's capacity to carry themes that challenge traditional understandings and theologies around 'the Christmas message.'
 It presents a world in which queer sexualities and non-Christian faiths are equally valuable contributors to the potential of Christmas as an enabler of action in the mortal lifeworld.
 One review (attached) attacked the work on political/ideological grounds, yet acknowledged that it had carried these themes through a musicology and verse pattern wholly faithful to the Christmas Carol family.

-Research Scale (how the work fits the classification - major, substantial, or minor - that you have assigned it to)
+Research Scale (how the work fits the classification - Major, Substantial, Minor) Minor